 There are enough loan features out there to leave anyone confused, but did you know that there are also different kinds of lenders?
 It's important to know the differences between licensed and unlicensed lenders as well as direct and indirect lenders.
 That way you can shop for the right loan product and the right lender.

-Licensed lenders are lenders who have a specific license to lend with the federal and state government.
+Licensed lenders are lenders with a license from the federal and state government to lend money.

 Licensed lenders have to follow both state and federal government requirements.
 If a lender is licensed, then you know they follow important regulations to keep their borrowers safe.